Periodicities in a multiply connected geometry from quenched dynamics: Introduction

 \section{Introduction}

+It is a fundamental problem in quantum systems to probe the relations between the frequently appeared states from dynamics and the states with lowest free energies in equilibrium.
+This problem bridges the gaps between the dynamical properties, statistical mechanics and equilibrium physics in a quantum system \cite{Bogolubov}.
+For this purpose, we conceive a model of Little-Parks (LP) periodicities by quenching a disordered system into a symmetry-breaking state by virtue of the technique of gauge-gravity duality \cite{Maldacena:1997re}, and find that the frequently appeared states from dynamics incline to have lower free energies in equilibrium.

-Little-Parks(LP) experiment \cite{LP} is a hallmark of demonstrating the pairing of electrons in the Bardeen-Cooper-Schrieffer (BCS) superconductors \cite{BCS}.
-The experiment is composed of the hollow thin-walled superconducting cylinder threading by an axial magnetic field.
-The critical temperature turns out to be a periodic function of the flux quantum $\Phi_0=2\pi\hbar c/e^*$ enclosed by the cylinder, in which $e^*$ is the charge of electron pairs \cite{tinkham}.
-This periodicity arises from the existence of a single-valued complex wave function in the multiply connected geometry.
-Breaking of the ordinary $\Phi_0$ period was studied recently in a very small ring geometry \cite{Vakaryuk,Loder}.
-Extensions of LP effect to strongly coupled systems were carried out by virtue of the gauge-gravity duality in \cite{Montull:2011im,Montull:2012fy,Cai:2012vk}, in which the authors reproduced the periodicities of the critical transition points, the currents and the condensates of the order parameter.
-These work was done in static case and the winding numbers of order parameter were brought in a priori.
+LP experiment \cite{LP} is a hallmark of demonstrating the pairing of electrons in the Bardeen-Cooper-Schrieffer (BCS) superconductors \cite{BCS}.
+The experiment is composed of a hollow thin-walled superconducting cylinder threading by an axial magnetic field.
+The critical temperature turns out to be a periodic function of the flux quantum $\Phi_0=2\pi\hbar c/e^*$ enclosed by the cylinder, where $e^*$ is the charge of the electron pairs \cite{tinkham}.
+From Ginzburg-Landau theory, this periodicity arises from the existence of a single-valued complex wave function in the multiply connected geometry \cite{tinkham}.
+LP effect has been widely extended to, for instance, an inhomogenous superconducting cylinder \cite{nikulov}, a small ring geometry \cite{Vakaryuk,Loder}, a two-band superconductor \cite{erin}, and etc. Extensions of LP effect to strongly coupled systems were carried out by virtue of the gauge-gravity duality in \cite{Montull:2011im,Montull:2012fy,Cai:2012vk}, however, these work was done in static and the winding numbers were brought in by hand.